E. Blair Schilling

 • Wallace C. Drennan, Inc. v.
 The Sewerage and Water Board of New Orleans, No. 2015-11017 (Civil District Court for the Parish of Orleans, Louisiana) (multi-million dollar public bid law dispute).

-Securities fraud and Lender Liability
+Securities Fraud and Lender Liability

 • Terence K. Sumpter, et al. v.
 William Hungerford Jr., et al., No. 12-00717 (E.D.
 La.) (successfully settled a multi-million dollar securities fraud case involving more than two dozen investors).